The Angry Birds Movie 2: Sequel

 On June 6, 2024, Rovio announced that a third film was in development, with new parent company Sega Sammy Group producing alongside Rovio Animation, Prime Focus Studios, One Cool Films, Flywheel Media, Rabbits Black, and Dentsu.
 John Rice has been attached to direct with Thurop Van Orman writing the screenplay and serving as executive producer while John Cohen, Dan Chuba, and Carla Connor are set to produce, while Jason Sudeikis and Josh Gad would reprise their roles as Red and Chuck, respectively.

 On April 8, 2025, it was announced that Paramount Pictures had picked up the distribution rights for the third film, replacing Sony Pictures, and set a release date of January 29, 2027.
-Additionally, the rest of the voice cast was confirmed, with Rachel Bloom and Danny McBride reprising their roles as Silver and Bomb.
-On September 18, 2025, the film was pushed back to December 23, 2026, along with Jimmy "MrBeast" Donaldson and Salish Matter joining the cast with Smosh creators Anthony Padilla and Ian Hecox reprising their roles as Hal and Bubbles, respectively.
+Additionally, Emma Myers, Keke Palmer, Lily James, Tim Robinson, Walker Scobell, Sam Richardson, Maitreyi Ramakrishnan, Nikki Glaser, Marcello Hernandez, James Austin Johnson, Anna Cathcart, and Psalm West was confirmed to be in the cast, with Rachel Bloom and Danny McBride reprising their roles as Silver and Bomb.
+On September 18, 2025, the film was pushed back to December 23, 2026, along with MrBeast and Salish Matter joining the cast with Smosh creators Anthony Padilla and Ian Hecox reprising their roles as Hal and Bubbles, respectively.